2002 Sacagawea Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Also Read: 17 Rare Dollar Coin Errors List with Pictures (By Year)

-While most 2002 Sacagawea dollars were carefully produced for collectors, a small number escaped quality control with fascinating minting flaws.
-These errors have become prized finds, combining low production year scarcity with the appeal of documented manufacturing mistakes.
+While most 2002 Sacagawea Dollars were carefully produced for collectors, a small number escaped quality control with fascinating minting flaws.
+These errors have become prized finds, combining low-mintage year scarcity with the appeal of documented manufacturing mistakes.

 Why did this happen?
-During 2002, both quarter and dollar production shared facilities at the Denver Mint, though dollar output had plummeted to just 3.7 million pieces—a 99.3% decline from 2000’s production.
-The dramatically reduced workflow and shared production space increased the possibility of planchet mix-ups.
+During 2002, both quarter and dollar production shared facilities at the Denver Mint, even though dollar output had plummeted to just 3.7 million pieces.
+The dramatically reduced workflow and shared production space increased the chance of planchet mix-ups.

-Die cracks on 2002 Sacagawea dollars manifest as raised lines across the coin’s surface, typically appearing on Sacagawea’s face or the eagle’s body on the reverse.
-These imperfections developed as the dies aged through repeated striking.
+Die cracks on 2002 Sacagawea Dollars manifest as raised lines across the coin’s surface, typically appearing on Sacagawea’s face or the eagle’s body on the reverse.
+These imperfections developed as dies aged through repeated striking.

 CoinVaueChecker App 10

-Strike-through errors occur when foreign material positions itself between the die and planchet during the striking process.
-For 2002 Sacagawea dollars, this commonly involved lint, grease, or metal debris accumulating on die surfaces.
+Strike-through errors occur when foreign material positions itself between the die and planchet during striking.
+For 2002 Sacagawea Dollars, this commonly involved lint, grease, or metal debris accumulating on die surfaces.

-Values depend on dramatic presentation: minor strikes-through affecting peripheral lettering bring $10-30, while major examples obscuring Sacagawea’s portrait or significant design areas reach $100-300.
-These errors appeal to collectors who appreciate visible minting anomalies with clear manufacturing narratives.
+Values depend on dramatic presentation: minor strike-throughs affecting peripheral lettering bring $10–30, while major examples obscuring Sacagawea’s portrait or significant design areas reach $100–300.

 Off-center strikes result from planchet misalignment in the striking chamber.
-Rather than centering perfectly between dies, the blank shifts, causing only partial design impression with a characteristic blank crescent remaining.
+Rather than centering perfectly between dies, the blank shifts, causing only partial design impression with a characteristic blank crescent remaining on one side.

-Examine the entire piece to confirm authenticity.
-Both obverse and reverse should show identical off-center orientation, with the blank area appearing on the same relative position.
-The rim on the struck portion typically appears normal, while the unstruck area shows unfinished planchet edge.
+Examine both obverse and reverse to confirm authenticity — both sides should show identical off-center orientation, with the blank area on the same relative position on each face.

 Where To Sell Your 2002 Sacagawea Dollar?